A brief history of

 The chapel to the right of the nave was dedicated to those who gave their lives in defense of the country in World War II, including six servicemen connected to Saint Mark's.
 The chapel altar is the altar of the old church first given to Saint Mark's by the Women's Auxiliary of the Diocese in 1903.
 Also brought from the old church was the marble baptismal font given that same year by James and Laura McIntyre in memory of their two infant sons.

 The furnishing and decoration of the interior of the church as it appears today were mostly completed by the mid-1950s.
 Over the years, there have been several additions to the interior decor, most notable being the painted triptych above the altar created by artist Rhett Judice and installed in the church in 2002.
 To provide a temporary parish hall, a former Red Cross building that had stood in Pershing Square during the War was purchased and moved to the site in 1948.
 It has been refurbished in the last several years and it currently houses the Yellow and Purple rooms of Saint Mark's Preschool.
 The current parish hall was built in 1954 and subsequently named in honor of Dr. Parlour.
 The front cloisters were completed in 1962, finally enclosing the courtyard according to the original Carleton Winslow master plan.

 An additional classroom building was erected to the rear of the church in the 1960s and now houses the Red and Green rooms of the preschool.
 Cahill House was acquired in 1989 for use by the choir and music ministries of the church.
 The courtyard was redesigned and dedicated as a memorial garden in 2004, creating a space of beauty and peace perhaps unequaled in the city.
 Lastly, the pet memorial garden, located in the space next to the church along Dryden, was blessed by Bishop John Taylor in 2017.

-For a fuller history of Saint Mark's, St. Mark's Journey: A History of St. Mark's Episcopal Church, Glendale, California, 1888 - 1989, a book by Bruce G. Merritt, is available for purchase from Melwood Press.
+For a more detailed history of Saint Mark's, St. Mark's Journey: A History of St. Mark's Episcopal Church, Glendale, California, 1888 - 1989, a book by Bruce G. Merritt, is available for purchase from Melwood Press.